On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Known Properties of

-In this section, the known properties of LP$^{\IImpl,\False}$ that have been proposed as desirable properties of a reasonable paraconsistent propositional logic are presented.
+In this section, the known properties of \LPif\ that have been proposed as desirable properties of a reasonable paraconsistent propositional logic are presented.
 Each of the properties in question has to do with logical consequence relations.
-Like above, the symbol $\pEnt$ is used to denote the logical consequence relation of LP$^{\IImpl,\False}$.
-The symbol $\clpEnt$ is used to denote the logical consequence relation of classical propositional logic.
+The name CL is used to denote a version of classical propositional logic that has the same logical constants and connectives as \LPif.
+The symbol $\clLCon$ is used to denote the logical consequence relation of CL.